jackokring/goali/mickey/PLAN.md

 Use a constrained vocabulary encoding and a small coefficient LLM for game conversation.
 Perhaps a larger online model fallback with re-expression reduction of the model to the smaller encoding.
 Perhaps "Say `expression` differently without using the words `list`."
 GAN prompt automation kind of things.
 Limiting the words to named game nouns/adjectives and possible verbs/adverbs understood with a spattering of, auxiliary "pre-proto-logical", grammar words.

+## Database

+So, `sqlc` looks interesting as a DB generator tool, but I can't find "extra fields" which might need adding to the `struct` records.